Greece · duration itinerary

 Insider tips

-- ◆Book accommodations and popular tours well in advance, especially for summer.
+- ◆Book accommodations and popular restaurants well in advance, especially during peak season.

-- ◆Embrace the local cuisine beyond tourist traps; ask for recommendations.
+- ◆Embrace the local cuisine beyond tourist traps; seek out traditional tavernas.

 Packing highlights